Via: Northern Care Alliance, NHS press release

 “It’s all thanks to our teacher Miss Jones, who put us in touch with this exciting project.
 It’s lovely that her first-hand experience has increased our awareness and if our children and parents can benefit this will be great.”

-The study is being conducted by the Northern Care alliance NHS Foundation Trust, with team previously attending dance classes, as well as visiting the homes of children with additional needs to allow them to take part.
+The research team has attended dance classes, as well as visiting the homes of children with additional needs to allow them to take part.

 “This research helps families find out if their child is at risk of developing type 1 diabetes.
 The test is very quick and easy and if it does turn out to be positive, treatment can be started sooner.”